isa-pilpre/data-analysis-bellabeat/Chapter3-Process-Survey.md

 ```

-## 5) Handling null values
+## 4) Handling null values

-I noticed some users did not answer questions in the first part of the questionnaire, which were personal questions (sex, age, education etc.)
+Some users did not answer questions in the first part of the questionnaire, which were personal questions (sex, age, education etc.)
-Keeping in mind my business task and remembering that Bellabeat is a company focused on women's wellness, I feel it is important that the survey data contains demographic informations such as sex and age.
+Keeping in mind my business task and remembering that Bellabeat is a company focused on women's wellness, I feel it is important that the survey data contains demographic information such as sex and age.
 If some users did not fill out this information, I choose to remove their data (for now) in order to stay focused on my busuness task.

 Sample code
 ``` r